bgamari/ghc-wiki-import/implementing-trees-that-grow.md

-## Implementation of Trees that Grow
+## Implementation of Tees that Grow